-Changes in benefit terms: There was a change in benefit terms for fiscal year 2018.
+Changes in benefit terms: There was a change in benefit terms for fiscal year 2019.
 See the notes to the basic financial for benefit terms.

-Changes in assumptions: There were no changes in methods and assumptions used in the calculation of actuarial determined contributions.
+Changes in assumptions: There was a change in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2019.
 See the notes to the basic financials for the methods and assumptions in this calculation.